 Companies are ranked in 5 categories based on their ESG Risk Rating. - Negligible Risk: ESG Risk Rating ranging between 0 and 10 - Low Risk: ESG Risk Rating ranging between 10 and 20 - Medium Risk: ESG Risk Rating ranging between 20 and 30 - High Risk: ESG Risk Rating ranging between 30 and 40 - Severe Risk: ESG Risk Rating larger than 40 Insourcing first-class expertise Sustainalytics' ESG Risk Rating measures companies' exposure to and management of material ESG issues.
 The rating measures and adds up both the unmanaged risks (management gap) and the unmanageable risks that are for example related to a company's sector.
 An ESG issue is considered material if the company is sufficiently exposed to it.
 Corporate governance is considered material for all companies.
 Sustainalytics' controversy research identifies and rates companies' involvement in incidents that may negatively impact stakeholders, the environment or the company's operations.
 The Controversy Score varies from 0 (no controversies) to 5 (severe impact).
 More information regarding the methodology of the ESG Risk Rating and the Controversy Score can be found on the website of Sustainalytics (www.sustainalytics.com).
 In order to allow our own take on sustainable issues, we allow maximum 10% of the portfolio to consist of companies with an inadequate Sustainalytics rating if accepted by the committee.
-The portfolio can also invest 20% of its assets in companies not rated by Sustainalytics.
+The portfolio can also invest 10% of its assets in companies not rated by Sustainalytics.
 Objectives The objective of the sub-fund is to offer investors, by means of an actively managed portfolio, a long-term capital gain on their investment.
-This objective will be pursued by investing the assets of the sub-fund primarily in shares and other equity securities, that have a geographical focus on Belgium.
+This objective will be pursued by investing the assets of the sub-fund primarily in shares and other equity securities of companies that are (wholly or partly) active in the technology and communication services sector, without geographical limitation.
 Risk score To enable you, as a potential investor, to correctly assess the risk of this investment, you can consult the risk score.
 However, the risk category has been determined based on simulated data and may not be a reliable indication of the future risk profile.